shimaore/spicy-action/index.coffee.md

 Local services
 --------------

-Order is important here, since these services may fallback to using the `public_proxy` versions with `@next 'route'`.
+Order is important here, since these services may fallback to using the `public_proxy` versions with `next 'route'`.

           @include local.public